 CONTEXT

-Managers from UPS's Global Logistics and Distribution department were introduced to Design Thinking as part of a third-party agency's bid for a project.
-They were curious to see how design thinking could be applied to a real problem and wanted product owners from other teams to be exposed to the methodology.
+Design Thinking was introduced to UPS's Global Logistics and Distribution department as part of a third-party agency's bid for a project.
+Managers were curious to see how Design Thinking could be applied to a real problem and wanted Product Owners from various teams to get exposed to the methodology.

 THE TASK